Are you looking for a place to relax, enjoy pleasant weather and bathe in the warm sun?

-Don’t forget to download a free copy of our Greenwich, Connecticut, Travel Guide to see a list of our favorite parks in Greenwich!
+Don’t forget to download a free copy of the official Greenwich, Connecticut, Visitor’s Guide to see a list of our favorite parks in Greenwich!

 Montgomery Pinetum is not just a park.
 It is also popular for biking.
 Many people go to Montgomery Pinetum to enjoy mountain biking in addition to a relaxed walk or throw a ball around in one of the many open spaces.
 They especially enjoy the rough, rocky climbs you can find in the trail system.
 What really makes the park beautiful and draws visitors back are the gorgeous and dense forest around the property to complement the various evergreen and other arboreal specimens, the scenic streams and ponds, plus the abandoned and somewhat eerie mansion.